PraneetNeuro/Project-Mendacius/README.md

 2. qemu (For running GUI based operating systems)

 ## Building:
+## Xcode is requirement for building the source.
-Decompress the SwiftTerm.zip file present in the Xcode project folder before building from source
+Decompress the SwiftTerm.zip file present in the Xcode project folder before building from source.

 ## Note:
 Disk creation under Rosetta translation layer hasn't been verified.